 In full-compliance mode, the source scoreboard clears the source registers of each iteration in the Execute 1 stage of the iteration.
-In RunFast mode, the source registers for only iterations 5, 6, 7, and 8 are locked, and the source scoreboard begins clearing them in the second Execute 1 cycle of the instruction.
+In RunFast mode, it locks the source registers only for iterations 5, 6, 7, and 8, and the source scoreboard begins clearing them in the second Execute 1 cycle of the instruction.
 Table 4-2 summarizes source register clearing in single-precision operations.